Plan your visit to the British Museum

 Practical tips

-• Go straight to Room 4 at the start if the Rosetta Stone is on your list; it’s one of the few places here where 20 minutes later can mean a completely different crowd level.
+• Smart start: Go straight to Room 4 at the start if the Rosetta Stone is on your list; it’s one of the few places here where 20 minutes later can mean a completely different crowd level.

-• Don’t try to ‘cover the museum’ in one pass if you only have half a day; pick 3 headline stops and 1 quieter wing, or you’ll spend more time walking than looking.
+• Visit strategy: Don’t try to ‘cover the museum’ in one pass if you only have half a day; pick 3 headline stops and 1 quieter wing, or you’ll spend more time walking than looking.

 What else is worth visiting nearby?